emeb/up5k_basic/README.md

 # up5k_basic
-A small 6502 system with MS BASIC in ROM.
+A small 6502 system with MS BASIC built in a Lattice UltraPlus FPGA.
 This system includes the following features:

 * Up to 52kB SRAM with optional write protect (using two of the four available SPRAM cores)